The health insurance sector is growing and insurers are launching new products every day to stay ahead in the race.

 Saving money on expenses to keep the aggregate expenditure within the budget is a common exercise.
 Whether it is shopping for grocery, apparels, gifts, or the daily household expenses, all of us go that extra mile if it means saving a few hundred rupees.
 Bargaining – the word we stick with whenever we shop.
 Are you ashamed you haggle over the prices or buy something which is cheaper than the pricey substitute?
 You shouldn't be, after all it’s your hard earned money and saving always comes in handy in contingencies.
 However, always buying a cheaper product without considering other factors is unwise.
 Say health insurance for example, with a multitude of choices available in the market, do you settle on the plan only based on the premium?
 What about the plan’s features and scope of coverage?
 For the investor it is good news since newer features are available to him yet at the same time, you must be careful not to indulge your choices only based on the cost of buying the plan.
 Here are some pointers an average customer must take into consideration while shopping for a health insurance policy:

 • Coverage – When you buy a health plan, you want your plan to cover every medical eventuality you might face.
 However, every plan does not have the same coverage options.
 While most plans have a universal scope of coverage which includes hospitalization expenses, ambulance charges, pre and post hospitalization expenses, day care treatments, etc., some coverage options are not universal.
-Features like maternity cover, restoration of Sum Assured, critical illness cover, AYUSH treatments, etc. are not offered by every plan and as such, before buying, you should check the list of expenses covered and those which are excluded to determine which expenses pertain to your lifestyle and which do not.
+Features like maternity cover, restoration of Sum Insured, critical illness cover, AYUSH treatments, etc. are not offered by every plan and as such, before buying, you should check the list of expenses covered and those which are excluded to determine which expenses pertain to your lifestyle and which do not.

-• Sum Assured – Ensuring the minimalistic premium does not ensure that you are optimally insured.
+• Sum Insured – Ensuring the minimalistic premium does not ensure that you are optimally insured.
 In the modern age of cutting edge treatments and surging medical costs, having a low coverage amount is risky.
 You must ensure that the amount of coverage opted will be sufficient to meet the medical casualties faced by you and your family even if the underlying premium increases in amount.

 • Pre-existing Waiting Period – Almost all health insurance plans have a waiting period ranging from 2-4 years during which pre-existing ailments are excluded from the scope of coverage.
 Those of you whose ailments are within the purview of pre-existing diseases need a plan which has the lowest waiting period so that any complications arising out of such illnesses are insured against.
 Thus, you should look at the waiting period clause instead of only the amount of premium